Auto Ring and Double Cable Release / Auto Ring 2 AR and Double Cable Release 2 AR

 The Auto Ring can also be used as an extension ring with an extension of 14 mm (9/16").

-For use with the electronic bodies of the F series, a different Double Cable Release is required, which combines the electric 5-pin plug for the camera body and the mechanical cable release for the Auto Ring.
-Such a Double Cable Release was available from Konica.
+For use with the electronic bodies of the F series, a different Double Cable Release is required, which combines the electric 5-pin plug for the camera body and the mechanical cable release for the Auto Ring / Auto Ring 2 AR.
+This was called Double Cable Switch AR.
+As it has the standard conic thread connector for the mechanical part, it will not work with the original, first version of the Auto Ring.